-I have been offering Mindful Communication Workshops over the past seven years.
+I have been offering Mindful Communication Workshops since 2009.
 I have found bringing presence, intention and empathetic interest to my ways of communicating has been one of the most rewarding ways to practice mindfulness.
-Plus, I have found communication is a direct practice which gives us immediate feedback.
-As with all contemplative practices, some days my attempts are easy and others are difficult.
-Somedays, my communication is successful because my mind is embodying a balanced state.
-Other days, my communication skills are failures because my mind is restless.
-Yet everyday I bring awareness to my speech, it bears fruit.
-This metta blog is to share what I have developed in community in Mindful communication workshops and what I have used in my life.
+Many participates find mindfulness communication opens up new avenues of action ins their lives and reduces the anxiety around being understood.
+These communication techniques are practices which gives us immediate feedback.
+As with all contemplative practices, some days our attempts will be easy and others will be difficult.
+Somedays, our communication is successful because our minds are embodying a balanced state.
+Other days, our communication skills are failures because our minds are restless.
+Yet everyday we bring awareness to our speech, it bears fruit.
+This article is to share what I have developed in community in Mindful communication workshops and what I used everyday in my life.

 So where do we begin to be more conscious in our speech?

 We start by intentionally placing presence into our interactions.
 Just like when we do our formal meditation practices of sitting, walking, breathing or yoga asana, we bring our attention to the immediate felt experience in our bodies.
 Checking in to our body sensations as we speak or listen in a conversation, gives us feedback.
 This feedback is the bridge to letting go of over-reactivity and cultivating speech that is grounded.